Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Data and Method of Analysis

 We therefore study the variation of red, green, and blue fractions as functions of distance to the nearest node ($d_{\mathrm{n}}$) and filament spine ($d_{\mathrm{f}}$).
 These two measures trace physically distinct environments: nodes correspond to dynamically evolved, virialised regions dominated by mergers, tidal heating, and hot gas, whereas filaments represent anisotropic inflow channels where gas accretion and large-scale tides regulate galaxy growth more gradually.
 Examining colour fractions as independent functions of $d_{\mathrm{n}}$ and $d_{\mathrm{f}}$ allows us to disentangle their relative and combined influence.

 This approach is closely related to anisotropic assembly bias, in which halo growth and baryonic accretion histories depend on large-scale tidal geometry at fixed mass.
 To assess how such environmental effects depend on intrinsic scale, we divide the sample at the median total mass, $\log(M_{\mathrm{total}}/M_{\odot}) = 10.6$, producing statistically comparable low- and high-mass subsamples.
-This enables us to test whether colour transformations are primarily driven by mass, environment, or their coupled interplay across the cosmic web.
-We shown the distribution of the low- and high- mass galaxies around the filament spines in the two panels of \autoref{fig:dist}.
+This enables us to test whether colour transformations are primarily driven by mass, environment, or their coupled interplay across the cosmic web. \autoref{fig:dist} provides a visual representation of the spatial distribution of galaxies relative to the filament spines and nodes identified by \textsc{DisPerSE}.
+The figure is intended to illustrate the geometry of the reconstructed cosmic web and the locations of galaxies within it.
+The quantitative analyses of environmental trends and mass dependence are presented in the following sections.